adamlazz/rsink/README.md

 ignore-existing
 ```

-* For a full list of options run `man rsync`.
-* You can name profiles whatever you want.
 * A `#` character indicates the start of a comment.
 Blank lines are also permitted.
+* `<source>` and `<dest>` are available as placeholders, so that profiles are not tied to specific sources or destinations.

 #### Included profiles

 * `dump` Copies source's new or changed files to the destination.
 Deleted files on the source will not be deleted from the destination.
 * `sync` Source to destination sync.
 Files no longer on the source will be deleted from the destination if they exist.
 * `backup` Versioned backup using `rsync --link-dest=PATH`. `PATH` is the location of the symbolic link to the most recent backup.
-You may use `<dest>` as a placeholder for the destination volume, to allow for re-use of profiles on multiple volumes.
+You may use `<dest>` as a placeholder for the destination volume.
 A destination folder must be assigned in the `config` file and this folder must exist.
 Date and time data will be added to this destination folder to identify backups.

 [1]: https://github.com/adamlazz/rsink/wiki/To-Do
 [2]: https://github.com/adamlazz/rsink/wiki/Testing